Zero-shot 3D General Obstacle Detection via Multimodal Foundation Models and Geometry: Experiments

 \subsection{Naive baseline method}

-The first approach relied solely on the foundational model-based obstacle segmentation described in \ref{method:foundational} without utilizing temporality and point cloud aggregation.
+The first approach relied solely on the foundation model-based obstacle segmentation described in \ref{method:foundational} without utilizing temporality and point cloud aggregation.
 In possession of the obstacle candidate masks and the raw LiDAR measurements corresponding to the same frame, a distance estimate can be obtained for each obstacle by averaging the depth component of the projected LiDAR points onto the obstacle masks.
 This solution provides sensible depth estimates for obstacles with a sufficient amount of reflected LiDAR points.
-However, the depth estimation error for debris made from non-reflective material was large (in the order of magnitude in meters).
+However, the depth estimation error for debris made from non-reflective material is large (in the order of magnitude in meters).
 The depth cannot even be estimated in the absence of LiDAR reflections.
+The average longitudinal displacement using the naive method is 1.573 m (std: 1.68 m, max: 7.5 m) when obstacle masks can be associated with LiDAR reflections.
 Figure \ref{fig:naive} shows an accurate (less than 30 cm localization error) and unsuitable (larger than 1-meter localization error) depth estimation provided by the naive method.
 Furthermore, the 3D extent cannot be determined by employing the naive approach.
 These experiments reinforced the need for an offline solution that can rely on non-causality and computational geometry for processing the aggregated point cloud.